 Register for Residential Parking

-If you will be living on campus and you decide to bring a vehicle, please register your vehicle with Transportation Services.
-You may register your vehicle and obtain your parking permit by visiting the Michigan Tech Parking Portal on the Transportation Services website, or you may come see us in person at the Transportation Services office in room 100 of the Administration Building.
-Permits are also available for motorcycles, scooters, and snowmobiles.
+If you will be living on campus and you decide to bring a vehicle, please register your vehicle and purchase your Residential Parking Permit online by visiting the Michigan Tech parking Portal on the Transportation Services website.
+Permits will be available to purchase online beginning in August each year.
+Permits are also available for motorcycles, scooters/mopeds, snowmobiles, and trailers are only available to purchase at the Transportation Services Office in Room 100 of the Administration Building.
 Please note that winter storage is not available on campus.

 Commuting and Off-Campus Living